Mark-Assessment/a-jancevskis-my-public-face-m1-2/README.md

 * GitHub to store code and version control.
 * Grammarly to catch grammar slips and improve the text.
 * Fooocus (https://github.com/lllyasviel/Fooocus) to generate the background image.
+* Copilot and ChatGPT for quick general answers.

 ## ToDo
 > Expand and change ToDo as development progresses.